Hrsmvch/Investment-Calculator/README.md

 The project structure is organized as follows:

-- app: Contains the pages of your Next.js application.
+- app: Contains the home page and layout of Next.js application.
-- components: Contains React components used on main page (e.g., InvestmentForm, InvestmentResultTable).
+- components: Contains components used on main page (e.g., InvestmentForm, InvestmentResultTable).
-- public: Contains static assets like images, fonts, and other files.
+- public: Contains static assets like images and other files.
 - utils: Contains utility functions, such as for calculating investment results and formatting currency.
 - schemas: Contains the Zod schema for validating investment data.
 - types: Contains the types of inputs and outputs
-- tests: Contains tests for your application.
+- tests: Contains tests for the application.

 ## Technologies Used